8155/LE/ob.md

-In order for client to know how to continue with the onboarding process, the process ID is used for next api call:
+In order for client to know what steps are cofigured for given onboarding process definition `getDefinitionByProcessId` is called, the process ID is used for next api call:
 ```
 /api/private/process/processes/{idProcess}/!getDefinitionByProcessId
 ```

-### MW API: !getDefinitionByProcessId
 - uses `idProcess` parameter
-- based on the process id retrieves valid process definition using parameter `steps` (list of steps for this process) and `processCode` (unique code of process definition, like "ONBOARDING" for example)
+- based on the process id retrieves valid process definition using configured `steps` (list of steps for this process) and `processCode` (unique code of process definition, like "ONBOARDING" for example)
+-- It can be used for example for showing progress of process.
 - parameter options, return codes, and complete API description to be find here [link]()
 - all steps of the process definition are to be find here [link]()